Shade4/Portswigger-Labs/Server-side Vulnerabilities/Path Traversal/README.md

 ![Lab Overview](Images/LabOverview.png)

-So we have to click on a image see the request and then change it in the middle so it will lead to the /passwd directory.
+According to the lab we have to click on a image see the request and then change it in the middle so it will lead to the /passwd directory.